 2. Discussing Your Current/Previous Employer

 A massive mistake made by jobseekers is that they are badmouthing their current employer or their current colleagues on their socials.
-This is a red flag for lots of businesses because most companies implement a clause within contracts to state this is not allowed and shows a disregard for the rules.
+This is a red flag for lots of businesses because according to The Patriot Law Firm, most companies implement a clause within contracts to state this is not allowed and shows a disregard for the rules.
 This is on top of the impoliteness and potential defamation occurring in the posts themselves.

 If you have to, keep it in your WhatsApp group chat.